 His racket led to two major spectacles, one with a tragic end, in June 1918.

 On June 14, Hagen and his partner, fellow dirty cop Tom Clark, interrupted club owner Frank Smith’s purchase of whiskey from a middleman at 12th and Jackson.
 Hagen and Clark scared Smith into fleeing.
 They chased his car all over the central district and southeast Seattle.
 Smith rolled his car in a turn and died, his neck broken.
-(Watch for a profile of Frank Smith on this site.)
+(A profile of Frank Smith appears this site.)

 Just a few days after Frank Smith’s death, Hagen and Clark interrupted another alcohol purchase.
 Again at 12th and Jackson, they stopped P. J. O’Donnell, owner of the Arcade Hotel.
 Again the transaction was a large quantity of whiskey.
 O’Donnell fled like Smith.
 Hagen pulled out his revolver and shot at O’Donnell’s car, perhaps a tactic that he used on Smith.
 The tire of O’Donnell’s car was hit by a bullet.
 It brought his car to a stop in a less tragic end.